 Trespass Lawyer in Jefferson County: Consequences of a Trespassing Conviction

-Having a Trespass charge or conviction on your record in Jefferson County can affect many areas of your life.
-Each degree of Trespassing can be charged as a felony.
-Second and Third Degree Trespass can also be charged as a misdemeanor.
+Having a trespass charge or conviction on your record in Jefferson County can affect many areas of your life.
+Each degree of trespassing can be charged as a felony, but is often a misdemeanor or petty offense.
 If you are found guilty at trial, you will have a criminal record.
 Having a criminal record impacts every area of your life: Where you work, where you live, and whether or not you can own a firearm.
-It is imperative you have an experienced criminal defense attorney on your side who has a strong grasp of the law relating to Trespassing.
+It is imperative you have an experienced criminal defense attorney on your side who has a strong grasp of the law relating to trespassing.

 Trespassing Attorney in Arapahoe County for Trespassing Charges